elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

    By default the file is Opened by the associated program.
    If you prefer you can set: Make 'Extract file...
 Without Convertion' the default option

+ + Drivers plugin entries integrity
+   By default (and in order to maintain integrity), Dragon UnPACKer considers 0 bytes entries as "wrong" and will just skip them (if you have the log verbosity at maximum you will get a message in the log when such an entry is skipped).
+   If you really NEED to see those entries in the list, just set the following
+   option:
+   Do not ignore files with size = 0 bytes (not recommended) It will take effect the next time a file is loaded.

  + Buffer memory
    The buffer memory is used for extraction (when handled by Dragon UnPACKer).